Memento Photo Album

-To set up a custom product, click on Custom in the top left corner.
-Choose one of the standard formats in the lower pane below the page preview to use a template to customize.
-Change the dimensions to your required sizes on the right side of the page.
+Choose one of the standard formats in the lower pane below the page preview to use a template as a starting point.
+Change the dimensions to your required sizes on the right side of the page as described below.

 Default Random Layouts